Skip to main content

 Undergraduate student cards are valid for one semester and can be renewed for a second semester pending verification that patrons are still a registered Bentley student and have remained in good standing at the library.
 Faculty, Staff, Graduate Students, and PhD Student cards are valid for one academic year.
 New cards must be obtained at the beginning of the fall semester.

-BLC Consortium Card Policies
+Apply for a BLC Consortium Card

 Boston Public Library